sreegayu23/sreegayu23/README.md

 - 👋 Hi Guyss !
 I’m  Sree Gayathri here .
-- A Research Engineer in the Smart Manufacturing sector currently working in Singapore  with 6 years of extensive background in engineering principles, project leadership, and the effective application of research thriving in deadline-driven agile work environment.Well -versed in handling numerous programming languages primarily Python, R, Swift, Objective- C,C#,Java etc. Adept in working with engineers and project managers at multiple levels to utilize research data effectively and achieve optimal results.
+- A Research Engineer in the Smart Manufacturing sector currently working in Singapore  with 6 years of extensive background in engineering principles, project leadership, and the effective application of research thriving in deadline-driven agile work environment.
+Adept in working with engineers and project managers at multiple levels to utilize research data effectively and achieve optimal results.

 -A Post Grad in Data Science and Business Analytics.